-The following services, activities, and costs are unallowable and cannot be supported with VOCA victim assistance grant or matching funds.
-This list MUST be considered when developing Proposal Content.
-Proposals that include these unallowable items as VOCA grant or match funded services, activities or costs, will be subject to a reduction in their point allocation and costs associated with these activities will be deducted from the amount requested (see Section

-VIII: Review Criteria and Procedures).
+The following services, activities, and costs are unallowable and cannot be supported with developing proposal content.
+Proposals that include these unallowable items as VOCA grant or match funded services, activities or costs, will be subject to a reduction in their point allocation and costs associated with these activities will be deducted from the amount requested (see Section VIII: Review Criteria and Procedures).